Wu Zetian

-She was more decisive and proactive than her husband, and historians consider her to have been the real power behind the throne during Emperor Gaozong's reign for more than 20 years until his death.
-She was partially in control of power from November 660, and totally from January 665.
-History records that: "She was at the helm of the country for long years, her power is no different from that of the emperor."
-Empress Wu presided over the court with the emperor, and even held court independently when the emperor was unwell.
-She was given charge of the Heirloom Seal of the Realm, implying that her perusal and consent were necessary before any document or order received legal validity.
-Gaozong sought her views on all matters before issuing orders.
-Wu was granted certain honors and privileges not enjoyed by any Chinese empresses before or since.
-After Gaozong's death, Empress Wu as empress dowager and regent held power completely and solely, used absolute power more forcefully and violently than before, and suppressed her overt and covert opponents.
-Seven years later, she seized the throne and began the Zhou dynasty, becoming the only empress regnant in Chinese history.
+In early life, Empress Wu was a concubine of Emperor Taizong.
+After his death, she married his ninth son and successor, Emperor Gaozong, officially becoming Gaozong's empress, the highest-ranking of his consorts, in 655.
+Empress Wu held considerable political power even before becoming empress, and began to control the court after her appointment.
+After Gaozong's debilitating stroke in 660, she became administrator of the court, a position with similar authority to the emperor's, until 683.
+History records that she "was at the helm of the country for long years, her power no different from that of the emperor".
+On Emperor Gaozong's death in 683, rather than entering retirement, and not interfering in the government, Empress Wu broke with tradition and took acquisition of complete power, refusing to allow either of her sons to rule.
+She took the throne in 690 by officially changing the name of the dynasty from Tang to Zhou, changing the name of the imperial family from Li to Wu, and holding a formal ceremony to crown herself as emperor.

-Empress Wu is considered one of the greatest emperors in Chinese history due to her strong leadership and effective governance, which made China one of the world's most powerful nations.
-The importance to history of her period of political and military leadership includes the major expansion of the Chinese empire, extending it far beyond its previous territorial limits, deep into Central Asia, and engaging in a series of wars on the Korean Peninsula, first allying with Silla against Goguryeo, and then against Silla over the occupation of former Goguryeo territory.
-Within China, besides the more direct consequences of her struggle to gain and maintain supreme power, Wu's leadership resulted in important effects regarding social class in Chinese society and in relation to state support for Taoism, Buddhism, education, and literature.
+Empress Wu is considered one of the great sovereigns in Chinese history due to her strong leadership and effective governance, which made China one of the world's most powerful nations.
+The importance to history of her tenure includes the major expansion of the Chinese empire, extending it far beyond its previous territorial limits, deep into Central Asia, and engaging in a series of wars on the Korean Peninsula, first allying with Silla against Goguryeo, and then against Silla over the occupation of former Goguryeo territory.
+Within China, besides the more direct consequences of her struggle to gain and maintain power, her leadership resulted in important effects regarding social class in Chinese society and in relation to state support for Taoism, Buddhism, Confucianism, education and literature.